Ahmad Shah Durrani: Sixth invasion of India (1762)

 At Lahore, he assembled his forces and attacked Amritsar, arriving at the city on 10 April, a day before the Vaisakhi festival.
-The city was sacked and a massacre ensued where the Golden Temple was razed, blown with gunpowder and the blood of men and cows polluted the lake surrounding it.
+The city was sacked and a massacre ensued where Harmandir Sahib was razed, blown with gunpowder and the blood of men and cows polluted the lake surrounding it.
 At this time, a piece of shrapnel hit Ahmad Shah on the nose, causing an open wound that would plague him for the rest of his life.
 Ahmad Shah then rested at Lahore, intending to settle the affairs of India.
 He sent an expedition toward Kashmir which had declared its independence under Sukh Jiwan Mal, and Kashmir was re-conquered.
 Peace negotiations began with the Marathas, while Ahmad Shah called upon Indian princes to recognize Shah Alam II as the Mughal emperor.

 Between April–May 1762, Zain Khan was defeated by the Sikhs at Harnaulgarh.
 During the summer, Ahmad Shah moved his camp to Kalanaur.
 The Sikhs capitalized off of this, with Jassa Singh and Tara Singh invading the Jalandhar Doab, while Charat Singh plundered the regions north of Lahore.
 In October 1762, Ahmad Shah possibly fought a battle at Amritsar, an event not accepted by all historians.
 The possible battle was fought under a complete solar eclipse that raged until the night, where Ahmad Shah withdrew to Lahore before returning to see the Sikhs had also withdrawn.
 Afterward, Ahmad Shah appointed a Hindu, Kabuli Mal, as the Durrani governor of Punjab, believing it would bring stability.
 Ahmad Shah began withdrawing to Afghanistan on 12 December after news of an uprising in Kandahar arrived.
 While returning, he routed a Sikh army on the banks of the Ravi river.
 His health was significantly affected during the invasion as a result of the summer heat, further worsened by his wounded nose.